Jojo-Programming/alx-system_engineering-devops/0x00-shell_basics/README.md

-The ls -l command lists all the contents in the directory in long format The ls -a -l command lists hidden files starting from (.) in long format The ls -a -g -G -l command lists hidden files ,wirh user and group ids displayed numerically in long format
+The ls -l command lists all the contents in the directory in long format The ls -a -l command lists hidden files starting from (.) in long format The ls -a -g -G -l command lists hidden files ,wirh user and group ids displayed numerically in long format The mkdir -p /tmp/my_first_directory command creates a directory in the parent directory